On the exponential convergence of input-output signals of nonlinear feedback systems: Conclusion

 \section{Conclusion}

-We derived conditions under which a feedback interconnection of possibly open-loop unbounded systems achieves both robust closed-loop stability and exponential convergence in the endogenous signals.
-The conditions are expressed in terms of a homotopy in a directed gap measure for exponentially weighted systems and integral quadratic constraints along the homotopy.
-When specialised to Lurye systems, where the nonlinearity is static and bounded, the conditions are shown to be considerably easier to satisfy and verify, partly by solving a linear matrix inequality.
+We derived conditions under which a feedback interconnection of possibly unbounded and uncertain open-loop systems achieves both robust closed-loop stability and exponential convergence in the endogenous signals.
+The conditions are expressed in terms of a homotopy in the directed gap for exponentially weighted systems and integral quadratic constraints along the homotopy.
+When specialised to Lurye systems, where the nonlinearity is static and bounded, the conditions, {in particular the homotopy requirement}, are shown to be considerably easier to satisfy and verify.
 Future research directions of interest include the consideration of linear time-varying dynamics and alternative weightings for establishing sub-exponential and super-exponential convergence rates.